QuantitativeCriticismLab/DICES-2025-Ovid-Speech/README.md

 The `fig_11_2` directory contains the data and code for reproducing Figure 11.2 and the classification analysis described on p.
 261 of the chapter.

-* `plots.m` produces the violin plot of interrogative sentence frequency across the speeches.
+* `violin_gender.m` produces the violin plot of interrogative sentence frequency across the speeches.
-* `Ovid_speech_classification.ipynb` contains the code for training and evaluating the random forest classifier for speaker gender.
+* `DICES_speech_classification.ipynb` contains the code for training and evaluating the random forest classifier for speaker gender.